Agenda

 AGENDA

-The event will be in the form of an expert panel run by a Chair who will take the panel through a series of mutually agreed upon discussion points.
-Following the Panel, there will be a Q&A session with the audience through Zoom or via SLIDO.
+The event featured expert panel run by a Chair who led panelists through a series of mutually agreed upon discussion points.
+Following the Panel, there was a live Q&A session with the audience through Zoom.
 The discussions will be summarized in a short paper following the event for circulation via the institutional websites of the panelists and the COP30 Virtual Ocean Pavilion website.

 ORGANIZER: